papunmohanty/ip_dnb/README.md

 # IP DNB - IP Geolocation & Blocking Analysis

-A Python application that analyzes log files to identify and block suspicious IP addresses based on geolocation and network privacy indicators.
+IP Address Detect and Block, a Python application that analyzes log files to identify and block suspicious IP addresses based on geolocation and network privacy indicators.

 ## Overview